 Net metering is the difference between how much energy DP&L delivers to you and how much energy we receive from you.
 The difference is measured by a net meter installed by DP&L after your renewable energy system is connected to the grid and your interconnection is approved.
 The interconnection process is necessary to ensure your system is operating in parallel with DP&L’s delivery system.

 NOTE: Unless you have batteries or other energy storage technology, the energy cannot be stored.
 Excess energy is pushed back onto the DP&L grid.

 How does net metering affect my bill?

-- Your bill is initially calculated based on the total energy delivered by DP&L: $143.99.
+Step 1: Your bill is initially calculated based on the TOTAL ENERGY DELIVERED: $112.42.

-You will receive a credit for the difference between the two bills:
+Step 3: DP&L will issue you a CREDIT for the difference between the two bills.

-NOTE: Any credit from DP&L will not reflect bypassable components (shaded charges above) from a CRES provider.
-Customers of CRES providers should contact their provider to receive credit for supply charges.
-DP&L will provide net usage information to the CRES provider upon request.
+Please note that any credit from DP&L will NOT reflect supply charges from an alternate generation provider (shaded charges above).
+Customers of an alternate generation provider should contact their supplier to receive credit for supply charges.
+DP&L will provide net usage information to the provider upon request.